SMUEric1127/Assignment4-CS4345-EricVu-SMU/README.md

 Once the TA system is running, you can test it using Postman.
 Here are the endpoints available:

-### 1. Singleton Pattern
+### 1. Singleton Pattern - TA Session Profile Singleton
-Using Postman, GET method at localhost:3000/applyToTAJob
+Using Postman (Or any other api call application), GET method at http://localhost:3000/applyToTAJob

 This will call the Singleton at the backend to update the TA's total number of application, please refer to the terminal where you run docker to see the result